andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 ><u>Storyline</u>: work → fix → called → found → day<br>
 ><u>Story</u>: I had a virus on my computer.
 I tried to fix it but it wouldn’t work.
 I called the repair company.
 They came and found the virus.
 The next day, my computer was fixed.

-### The Future of Narrative Generation
+### The Future of Narrative Generation <a name="narrative-gen-future"></a>

 The current state of research in this area seems to be focusing on utilizing multiple stages in the language generation process.
 This would mirror how most humans tend to write narratives: first with a planning phase (how in-depth this process is depends on the writer and their goals), and then turning this plan into a body of text that achieves their narrative goals.
 Producing a coherent narrative is just one piece of the puzzle though.
 In order for a story to have real impact on the reader, it needs to be able to elicit certain emotions in the audience, as well as hold their attention with compelling prose.
 To this end, it also seems prudent to incorporate research ideas from affective computing and sentiment analysis in the generation or planning process.
 For now it seems likely that the focus will remain on producing coherent narratives, as this is still a major unsolved challenge despite the progress we have examined in this post.

-## Concluding Remarks
+## Concluding Remarks <a name="conclusion"></a>

 This area of research remains highly relevant and the ultimate goal of creating high quality natural language text still seems a ways off.
 Creating such a system would be a major step towards to producing artificial general intelligence since language is most often the medium through which humans reason about the world, and the production of narratives can involve simulating agent behavior in complex environments.
 The creation of such a language system would have no doubt have massive implications for society at large, both positive and negative, particularly with regards to producing endless amounts of entertainment or propaganda.

-## Further Reading and Resources
+## Further Reading and Resources <a name="further-reading"></a>

 - <a href="https://web.stanford.edu/class/cs124/lec/languagemodeling.pdf">Stanford Class Notes on Language Modeling</a>
 - <a href="https://github.com/facebookresearch/pytext">Pytext</a>

-## References
+## References <a name="references"></a>
-- Bamman, David, Brendan O’Connor, and Noah A. Smith.
+- <a href="https://www.aclweb.org/anthology/P13-1035.pdf">Bamman, David, Brendan O’Connor, and Noah A. Smith.
 "Learning latent personas of film characters."
 Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
-2013.
+2013.</a>
-- Brown, Peter F., et al. "An estimate of an upper bound for the entropy of English."
-Computational Linguistics 18.1 (1992): 31-40.
+- <a href="https://www.aclweb.org/anthology/J92-1002.pdf">Brown, Peter F., et al. "An estimate of an upper bound for the entropy of English."
+Computational Linguistics 18.1 (1992): 31-40.</a>
-- Devlin, Jacob, et al. "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding."
+- <a href="https://www.aclweb.org/anthology/N19-1423.pdf">Devlin, Jacob, et al. "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding."
 Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers).
-2019.
+2019.</a>
-- Fan, Angela, Mike Lewis, and Yann Dauphin.
-"Hierarchical neural story generation." arXiv preprint arXiv:1805.04833 (2018).
+- <a href="https://arxiv.org/pdf/1805.04833.pdf?utm_campaign=Revue%20newsletter&utm_medium=Newsletter&utm_source=Programming%20Innovations">Fan, Angela, Mike Lewis, and Yann Dauphin.
+"Hierarchical neural story generation." arXiv preprint arXiv:1805.04833 (2018).</a>
-- Gatt, Albert, and Emiel Krahmer.
+- <a href="https://pdfs.semanticscholar.org/d13b/b317e87f3f6da10da11059ebf4350b754814.pdf">Gatt, Albert, and Emiel Krahmer.
 "Survey of the state of the art in natural language generation: Core tasks, applications and evaluation."
-Journal of Artificial Intelligence Research 61 (2018): 65-170.
+Journal of Artificial Intelligence Research 61 (2018): 65-170.</a>
+- <a href="https://s3.amazonaws.com/academia.edu.documents/1737078/8wkzetfbr41m7xhb.pdf?response-content-disposition=inline%3B%20filename%3DStory_Plot_Generation_Based_on_CBR.pdf&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAIWOWYYGZ2Y53UL3A%2F20191207%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20191207T210218Z&X-Amz-Expires=3600&X-Amz-SignedHeaders=host&X-Amz-Signature=0d936cb1a87fa72cd7d6dd0b9d1e4226c9f85a31f6e9e683694d962699197288">Gervás, Pablo, et al. "Story plot generation based on CBR."
+International Conference on Innovative Techniques and Applications of Artificial Intelligence.
+Springer, London, 2004.</a>
-- Joulin, Armand, Edouard Grave, and Piotr Bojanowski Tomas Mikolov.
+- <a href="https://arxiv.org/pdf/1607.01759.pdf">Joulin, Armand, Edouard Grave, and Piotr Bojanowski Tomas Mikolov.
 "Bag of Tricks for Efficient Text Classification."
-EACL 2017 (2017): 427.
+EACL 2017 (2017): 427.</a>
-- Li, Boyang, et al. "Story generation with crowdsourced plot graphs."
+- <a href="https://www.aaai.org/ocs/index.php/AAAI/AAAI13/paper/viewFile/6399/7212">Li, Boyang, et al. "Story generation with crowdsourced plot graphs."
 Twenty-Seventh AAAI Conference on Artificial Intelligence.
-2013.
+2013.</a>
-- Martin, Lara J., et al. "Event representations for automated story generation with deep neural nets."
+- <a href="https://arxiv.org/pdf/1706.01331.pdf">Martin, Lara J., et al. "Event representations for automated story generation with deep neural nets."
 Thirty-Second AAAI Conference on Artificial Intelligence.
-2018.
+2018.</a>
-- Miller, George A. "WordNet: a lexical database for English."
-Communications of the ACM 38.11 (1995): 39-41.
+- <a href="http://l2r.cs.uiuc.edu/Teaching/CS598-05/Papers/miller95.pdf">Miller, George A. "WordNet: a lexical database for English."
+Communications of the ACM 38.11 (1995): 39-41.</a>
-- Meehan, James R. "TALE-SPIN, An Interactive Program that Writes Stories."
+- <a href="https://www.ijcai.org/Proceedings/77-1/Papers/013.pdf">Meehan, James R. "TALE-SPIN, An Interactive Program that Writes Stories."
 IJCAI.
 Vol. 77.
-1977.
+1977.</a>
-- Mostafazadeh, Nasrin, et al. "A Corpus and Cloze Evaluation for Deeper Understanding of Commonsense Stories."
+- <a href="https://www.aclweb.org/anthology/N16-1098.pdf">Mostafazadeh, Nasrin, et al. "A Corpus and Cloze Evaluation for Deeper Understanding of Commonsense Stories."
 Proceedings of NAACL-HLT.
-2016.
+2016.</a>
-- Papineni, Kishore, et al. "BLEU: a method for automatic evaluation of machine translation."
+- <a href="https://www.aclweb.org/anthology/P02-1040.pdf">Papineni, Kishore, et al. "BLEU: a method for automatic evaluation of machine translation."
 Proceedings of the 40th annual meeting on association for computational linguistics.
-Association for Computational Linguistics, 2002.
+Association for Computational Linguistics, 2002.</a>
-- Radford, Alec, et al. "Improving language understanding by generative pre-training."
-URL https://s3-us-west-2. amazonaws. com/openai-assets/researchcovers/languageunsupervised/language understanding paper. pdf (2018).
+- <a href="https://www.cs.ubc.ca/~amuham01/LING530/papers/radford2018improving.pdf">Radford, Alec, et al. "Improving language understanding by generative pre-training."
+URL https://s3-us-west-2. amazonaws. com/openai-assets/researchcovers/languageunsupervised/language understanding paper. pdf (2018).</a>
-- Radford, Alec, et al. "Language models are unsupervised multitask learners."
-OpenAI Blog 1.8 (2019).
+- <a href="https://www.techbooky.com/wp-content/uploads/2019/02/Better-Language-Models-and-Their-Implications.pdf">Radford, Alec, et al. "Language models are unsupervised multitask learners."
+OpenAI Blog 1.8 (2019).</a>
+- <a href="https://arxiv.org/pdf/1401.3841.pdf">Riedl, Mark O., and Robert Michael Young.
+"Narrative planning: Balancing plot and character."
+Journal of Artificial Intelligence Research 39 (2010): 217-268.</a>
-- Sutskever, I., O. Vinyals, and Q. V. Le.
+- <a href="https://arxiv.org/pdf/1409.3215.pdf">Sutskever, I., O. Vinyals, and Q. V. Le.
 "Sequence to sequence learning with neural networks."
-Advances in NIPS (2014).
+Advances in NIPS (2014).</a>
-- Vaswani, Ashish, et al. "Attention is all you need."
+- <a href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf">Vaswani, Ashish, et al. "Attention is all you need."
 Advances in neural information processing systems.
-2017.
+2017.</a>
-- Xu, Jingjing, et al. "A skeleton-based model for promoting coherence among sentences in narrative story generation." arXiv preprint arXiv:1808.06945 (2018).
+- <a href="https://www.aclweb.org/anthology/D18-1462.pdf">Xu, Jingjing, et al. "A skeleton-based model for promoting coherence among sentences in narrative story generation." arXiv preprint arXiv:1808.06945 (2018).</a>
-- Yao, Lili, et al. "Towards implicit content-introducing for generative short-text conversation systems."
+- <a href="https://www.aclweb.org/anthology/D17-1233.pdf">Yao, Lili, et al. "Towards implicit content-introducing for generative short-text conversation systems."
 Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing.
-2017.
+2017.</a>
-- Yao, Lili, et al. "Plan-and-write: Towards better automatic storytelling."
+- <a href="https://www.cs.jhu.edu/~npeng/papers/AAAI19-story-planning.pdf">Yao, Lili, et al. "Plan-and-write: Towards better automatic storytelling."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 33.
-2019.
+2019.</a>
-- Young, R. Michael, et al. "Plans and planning in narrative generation: a review of plan-based approaches to the generation of story, discourse and interactivity in narratives."
-Sprache und Datenverarbeitung, Special Issue on Formal and Computational Models of Narrative 37.1-2 (2013): 41-64.
+- <a href="http://nil.cs.uno.edu/publications/papers/young2013plans.pdf">Young, R. Michael, et al. "Plans and planning in narrative generation: a review of plan-based approaches to the generation of story, discourse and interactivity in narratives."
+Sprache und Datenverarbeitung, Special Issue on Formal and Computational Models of Narrative 37.1-2 (2013): 41-64.</a>
-- Zellers, Rowan, et al. "Defending Against Neural Fake News." arXiv preprint arXiv:1905.12616 (2019).
+- <a href="https://arxiv.org/pdf/1905.12616.pdf">Zellers, Rowan, et al. "Defending Against Neural Fake News." arXiv preprint arXiv:1905.12616 (2019).</a>